apigee/apigeelint/README.md

 Static code analysis for Apigee proxy bundles to encourage API developers to use best practices and avoid anti-patterns.

+This utility is intended to capture the best practices knowledge from across Apigee including our Global Support Center team, Customer Success, Engineering, and our product team in a tool that will help developers create more scalable, performant, and stable API bundles using the Apigee DSL.

 ## Status

 At this point we are focused on plugin execution and modelling the various lintable assets including Bundles, Proxies, Targets, Flows, Steps, and Policies.